A workflow defines the sequence of steps of a document's lifecycle.

 Notes:

-– When you create a new document class, there is no workflow assigned to it.
+– When you create a new document class, it has no assigned workflow.

-– When you create a workflow and assign it to a document class, all documents of the class will have a workflow state from this point on.
-Any documents that existed before the workflow was created are put in the initial state of the workflow.
+– When you assign a workflow to a document class, all documents in that class will have a workflow state.
+Documents that existed before the workflow was created automatically move to the workflow's initial state.

-– You can’t "detach" a workflow from a class – if you want to stop using the workflow, you have to delete it.
-In this case, the workflow state information is removed from all existing documents.
+– You can't "detach" a workflow from a class.
+To stop using a workflow, you must delete it.
+Deleting a workflow removes all workflow state information from existing documents.

-– If you want to use the workflow for only a subset of documents in your class, you are recommended to create a special workflow state, with no transition and with the option Hidden from workflow tasks, where you put all the documents that aren’t used in the workflow.
+– If you want to use the workflow for a subset of documents, create a special workflow state.
+This state must have no transitions and the option Hidden from workflow tasks is active.
+Place documents not used in the workflow into this state.

 Types of workflow state